 No subscription icon

-You may also be able to see a view but be unable to subscribe to it (no subscription icon) if Tableau Server is configured for trusted authentication.
-See Subscription Requirements for more information.
+- Tableau Server is configured for trusted authentication: You may also be able to see a view but be unable to subscribe to it (no subscription icon) if Tableau Server is configured for trusted authentication.
+See Ensure Access to Subscriptions for more information.

 Receiving invalid or "broken" subscriptions

 If you configured subscriptions on test or development instances of Tableau Server in addition to your in-production instance, disable subscriptions on your non-production instances.
 Keeping subscriptions enabled on all instances can result in your users receiving subscriptions that appear to be valid, but which don't work, or receiving subscriptions even though they've unsubscribed from the view or workbook.

 By default, a subscription is suspended after 5 consecutive subscription failures.
 To change the threshold number of subscription failures that can occur before they are suspended, use the tsm configuration set option,

 backgrounder.subscription_failure_threshold_for_run_prevention.
 This sets the threshold for the number of consecutive failed subscriptions necessary before suspending the subscription.
 This is a server-wide setting.

 Only Server administrators can configure the threshold number of subscription failures before a subscription is suspended.
 For information on setting this threshold, see Set up a Server for Subscriptions.